pipfrosch/pipfrosch-opds/README.md

 from cron so that `OPBSHOME` can be changed as needed.
 It should point to a directory that is a git clone.

+The `cronjob.sh` script will not create output to the console *unless* the generation of OPDS files results in an error, in which case many cron clients are configured to e-mail the console output to the user account.

 The not-yet-written `rsync.sh` script will pull the OPDS Atom files (and cover and thumbnail images) into the web server serving the OPDS Atom files.